Science is on the case.

 Medical history, made.
 Boys like ours, saved.

 • Forward-thinking research toward new treatments—and a cure.
-Thanks to herculean efforts over the past two decades, there is a wealth of potential treatment approaches at various stages of development to both prevent muscle and heart damage, and treat damage already done.
-But boys are not mice, and many approaches that hold promise in early-stage lab research ultimately fail when tested in patients—so there’s monumental work still to be done.
-We take an evidence-based approach to funding forward-thinking research, in order to give our boys the best health, quality of life and opportunities for real hope.
-Medicine holds incredible promise to eradicate disease and improve lives (just look at the speed of COVID vaccine development with mRNA technology).
-But our patients can’t wait.
-Time is muscle.
+Thanks to herculean efforts over the past two decades, a wealth of potential treatments are at various stages of development to prevent muscle and heart damage, and treat damage already done.
+But boys are not mice, and many approaches that hold promise in lab research ultimately fail when tested in patients—so there’s monumental work to be done.
+We fund advanced research, including Charlie’s Million Dollar Moonshot, to give Charlie and other boys living with Duchenne best quality of life and opportunities for real hope.

 • Pioneering care.
 We knew right away that a care team at ease with the status quo would not be a good fit for our family.
 Thankfully, we don’t have to settle: We have the very best neuromuscular team caring for Charlie and our family, from top centers including UMass Medical Center, Nationwide Children’s and the University of Rochester/Strong Memorial, offering continued innovation in Duchenne care—until we make this disease obsolete.